AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2020-08-07-macrolambda.md

 3. Deploying that "zip" to Lambda.

-Feel free to skip the description of what the steps do in detail, invoking `swift lambda deploy -d 5.2` is all you need to build & deploy to AWS:
+Feel free to skip the description of what the steps do in detail, invoking `swift lambda deploy` is all you need to build & deploy to AWS:
 [skip](#building-a-small-express-lambda).

 > Fabian Fett did a great job documenting all the required steps to get started